TheHydrophobicityProject/HydrophobicityExplorer/README.md

 #### Modifying The SMILES Dictionary

+Use the command line tool `mhpLib -w` to generate `smiles.json` which can be filled with custom key-value pairs.
+Examples that are ignored will be included, but the format of the SMILES should be as follows:
-Monomers should be added to the `monomer_dict` in `smiles.py` with the tail of the monomer at the left of the SMILES string and the head at the right.
+   * The tail of the monomer at the left of the SMILES string and the head at the right.
 For example, propylene would be written `CC(C)`.
 This allows easy construction of the polymer body by simply repeating this string `n` times.

-Initiator and terminator groups should be added to `init_dict` and the atom to which the rest of the polymer should attatch must be denoted with `*`.
+   * For non-palindromic end groups the atom to which the rest of the polymer should attatch must be denoted with `*`.
 The use of `*` is inspired by polymergenome.org.
 Additionally, the SMILES must be written such that the `*` is the first or last character in the string.

-If the end-group is palindromic no asterisk is necessary.
-The existing dictionary has examples of each of these conditions.
+The use of the `-e` or `-m` flag with `mhpLib` will show all the endgroups or monomers recognizable to the program, including those user-specified ones in `smiles.json`.

 ### Reading a Polymer From A File